-- 1. Follow manufacturer's representative's recommendations for placement of FRAC - 2.
-Collect a small sample (10-20kg) of mix from the discharge chute during first 50 tons of production.
-If there are one or more undistributed fiber clips or bundles, thereafter to confirm adequate blending of the fiber.

-4. Remove any observed fiber bundles from placed mixture and adjust operations per the manufacturer's recommendation to eliminate future fiber bundle development.
+- 1. Follow manufacturer's representative's recommendations for placement of FRAC. - Collect a small sample (10-20kg) of mix from the discharge chute during first 50 tons of production.
+If there are one or more undistributed fiber clips or bundles, adjust mixing operations per manufacturer's recommendations to eliminate fiber bundles. - 3.
+Visually observe FRAC mix in the back of first three trucks and every tenth truck thereafter to confirm adequate blending of the fiber. - Remove any observed fiber bundles from placed mixture and adjust operations per the manufacturer's recommendation to eliminate future fiber bundle development.